Jan. 6 panel unveils report, describes Trump ‘conspiracy’

 The massive, damning report comes as Trump is running again for the presidency and also facing multiple federal investigations, including probes of his role in the insurrection and the presence of classified documents at his Florida estate.
 This week is particularly fraught for him, as a House committee is expected to release his tax returns after he has fought for years to keep them private.
 And Trump has been blamed by Republicans for a worse-than-expected showing in the midterm elections, leaving him in his most politically vulnerable state since he won the 2016 election.

-“We all look like domestic terrorists now,” longtime aide Hope Hicks texted Julie Radford, who served as Ivanka Trump’s chief of staff, in the aftermath.

-Hicks also texted a White House lawyer: “I’m so upset.
-Everything we worked for wiped away.”

-The investigation’s release is a final act for House Democrats who are ceding power to Republicans in less than two weeks, and have spent much of their four years in power investigating Trump.
+It is also a final act for House Democrats who are ceding power to Republicans in less than two weeks, and have spent much of their four years in power investigating Trump.
 Democrats impeached Trump twice, the second time a week after the insurrection.
 He was acquitted by the Senate both times.
 Other Democratic-led probes investigated his finances, his businesses, his foreign ties and his family.

 On Monday, the panel of seven Democrats and two Republicans officially passed their investigation to the Justice Department, recommending the department investigate the former president on four crimes, including aiding an insurrection.
 While the criminal referrals have no legal standing, they are a final statement from the committee after its extensive, year-and-a-half-long probe.